curiousest/curiousest.github.io/_posts/2017-04-20-comparing-air-pollution-indexes.md

 Also, to compare between an hour-by-hour index (like "*C AQI*" above) and a day-by-day index (like "*E AQI*" above), the values of a real day-by-day index are often weighted higher (multiplied by a number > 1).
 This is because you may read the current hour-by-hour index together with the current day-by-day index.
 Inhaling 1000 particles an hour for 24 hours is much worse than inhaling 1000 particles an hour for one hour, so the 24 hour index is weighted to seem bigger and scarier.

 The AQI values you see in most AQI apps or websites are usually 1hr readings.
 Some will also show 24hr readings.
 Government bodies often talk about AQI benchmarks or goals - in those cases, they are talking about their several-month or annual AQI calculations.

-## Indexes can use different combinations of particles

 ## References